 Hy Weinberg Center

 Garden City, NY 11530

 Anne Marie Skvarla

-Anne Marie Skvarla, M.A., CCC-SLP, is the Director of The Hy Weinberg Center for Communication Disorders at Adelphi University.
+Anne Marie Skvarla, M.A., CCC-SLP, is the director of the Hy Weinberg Center for Communication Disorders at Adelphi University.
 She has extensive administrative and clinical experience in both the university and hospital settings.
-Areas of interest include acquired adult neurological impairments, dysphagia, clinical supervision and inter-professional education/collaboration.
+Her areas of interest include acquired adult neurological impairments, dysphagia, clinical supervision and interprofessional education/collaboration.

 e – email@example.com

 Dawn Cotter-Jenkins is a speech-language pathologist with experience improving speech and communication skills for people of all ages.
 She studied linguistics as an undergraduate at Stony Brook University and obtained her Master of Arts degree in Speech-Language Pathology and Audiology from New York University.
 In 2013 she was appointed to serve on New York State Office of Professions–Education Department, Board of Speech-Language Pathology and Audiology.
 In her private practice Cotter-Jenkins specialized in the areas of public speaking and accent modification.
 She was an adjunct assistant professor at Bronx Community College and a clinical supervisor at CUNY Lehman College in the Speech-Language and Hearing Sciences department before joining the Adelphi University Hy Weinberg Center for Communication Disorders.
 She continually researches to learn the latest methods in training, teaching and coaching, and incorporates the latest technological advances into her sessions and classes.